sav-che/TL-2/Authors/Boott, Francis {std. Boott} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 326](https://www.biodiversitylibrary.org/item/103859#page/336/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 326](https://www.biodiversitylibrary.org/page/33265523) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boott, Francis M. B. {std.
 Boott}|first entry]] for this author

 ### Author

 \* Boott, Francis (1792-1863), American physician and botanist (*Carex*), born in Boston, Mass., studied at Harvard University, B.A. ib.
 1810, went to Liverpool 1811, studied at the universities of Edinburgh and Paris, M.D.
-Edinburgh 1824, practicing medicine in London from 1825, also lecturing at Webb Street School of Medicine ib. from 1825. (*Boott*).
+Edinburgh 1824, practicing medicine in London from 1825, also lecturing at Webb Street School of Medicine ib. from 1825.
+**Abbreviated name**: *Boott*

 #### Herbarium and types